teambit/docs/docs/dependencies/02-dependency-resolution.md

 id: dependency-resolution
 title: Dependency Resolution
 ---
-## Component dependency graph

 The 'dependency-resolver' parses all `import`/`require` statements in a component's code.
-It then determines, for each required module, whether it is external (i.e, a library/imported component) or a module used internally, as part of the component.
+It then determines, for each required module, whether it is external (i.e, a library/imported component) or a module used internally, as part of the component's implementation files.
 If a module turns out to be external, it checks its version and adds it to the component dependency graph.

 External modules can be seen in the component's generated `package.json` (in its package directory, under the workspace `node_module` directory).

 For example: